ssvlabs/awesome-ssv/README.md

 ### Staking pools

-- [GARUDA](https://github.com/RohitAudit/ssv-service) - `MIT | PY, SOL` Staking pool, with backend bot handling validator creation, splitting, registration.
+- [GARUDA](https://github.com/RohitAudit/ssv-service) - `MIT | PY, SOL` Staking pool, with backend bot handling validator creation, splitting, and registration.

 User stakes their ETH to a staking contract through which he is given a liquid staked derivative token called roETH.
 That's it!
 Users can just relax and wait for their roETH to compound over time and till then use the same tokens in other DeFi protocols